In this article:

 Cellulite is a fairly common condition affecting around 85% of women.
 It rarely develops in males.
 (1) It is suggested to get timely treatment for cellulite as it can worsen with age.

-Medical Treatments for Cellulite
+Treatments Available for Cellulite

 Several FDA-approved treatments can manage cellulite.
 You can consult your dermatologist, aesthetician, or a plastic surgeon for a treatment modality best suited for you.
 (2)